 - Applicants must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicants must have a completed program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicants must have a program application on file for a semester-long US or international HECUA program (HECUA’s short-term programs are not eligible).

 Note: Students who apply for but do not receive the Scholarship for Racial Justice may withdraw from the HECUA program without financial penalty before the program begins.